How to Complete a Postal Change of Address

-The USPS recommends filing a COA form two weeks up to three months before moving.
+The USPS recommends filing a COA form at least two weeks or up to three months before moving.

 What happens after I submit a COA form?

-After submitting a COA, you may receive several confirmations, which will include a unique Change of Address Confirmation Code.
+After submitting a COA, you may receive several confirmations, including a unique Change of Address Confirmation Code.
 This code is necessary to modify or cancel the order.
 Keep an eye out for these confirmations, and save the code for future use:

 - A Move Validation Letter — Sent to the address you’re leaving

 - A Customer Notification Letter or Welcome Kit — Sent to the new address and contains the Confirmation Code

 - A confirmation email — You’ll receive this if you completed the process online.
 It confirms the update was successful and will include the Confirmation Code.